 - All designated leads have attended Level 3 training with Swindon's Local Safeguarding Children Board (LSCB).

-- Mr. Griffiths, Mrs. Williams and Jan Milsom (governor) have attended Safer Recruitment training with Swindon's Local Safeguarding Children Board (LSCB).
+- Mr. Griffiths, Mrs. Williams have attended Safer Recruitment training with Swindon's Local Safeguarding Children Board (LSCB)

 - In staff meetings, we regularly review safeguarding scenarios and share termly safeguarding updates from Swindon LSCB, Family Contact Point and Sarah Turner Consulting.